 Translation into Italian

-Italian is one of the top 4 languages we translate into, together with English, German and French.
+Translation into Italian – si!
+Italian translation is currently one of our top 4 languages we translate into, together with English, German and French.

 Due to the nature of the language itself and the complexity of its grammar and sentence structure, translations are usually longer than the original English text, as you would expect for all Neo-Latin languages.
 It’s no surprise then that texts where character counts are limited, can give translators a hard time, especially when it comes to subtitling and social media marketing translations, where less is more!